(Disclosure: Some of the links below may be affiliate links)

 I have done a lot of things on this blog in the last year.
 Some of these things paid off.
 Some did not.
 But I think the blog is in a much better place right now than one year ago, which is always a good sign.
 I hope you agree with me!

 This article is a retrospective of this third year of blogging.
-I am going to share the numbers about this blog but also what went well and what did not go well.
+I will share the numbers about this blog but also what went well and what did not go well.

 Keep in mind that I am no blogging expert!
 I am just doing this on the side as a hobby.